Ear Infection Treatment in Rockwall, Forney & Wylie

 An outer ear infection (swimmer’s ear) is typically caused by bacteria that’s commonly found in water and soil.

-Symptoms of a middle ear infection may include:
+Middle ear infection symptoms may include:

 - Ear pain* (especially when lying down)